nedralovesme/Object-Oriented-Shenanigans/README.md

 ###The first order of business:
 **ex1.py :** A little Python address book type exercise with a random bit about cars in the middle.
 Introduces the concept of 'self' and whatnot.

+**ball.py :** A funky bunch of balls bouncing around.
+Made with love with PyGame.